Data Challenge Overview

 All final solutions would be published in an open access journal, platform or repository, such as OSF or GitHub.
 Teams would be best placed to identify the most appropriate repository for their outputs and would be expected to share them in line with the timeline outlined in the FAQs on the data challenge webpage.
 Outputs would be accompanied by documentation or metadata to allow the solutions to be interpreted and used by others.

-Links would be posted on the AMR website at https://amr.vivli.org/, and shared by Vivli on LinkedIn and Twitter.
-Winning research teams would be invited to present at ECCMID 2024 if an abstract is accepted.
-Any researcher solutions that are created remain the intellectual property of the research team(s).
+Links would be posted on the AMR website at https://amr.vivli.org/, and shared by Vivli on LinkedIn and X. Any researcher solutions that are created remain the intellectual property of the research team(s).
 Delays or restrictions on data or software sharing may be appropriate in limited cases to protect intellectual property.

 About AMR Surveillance